dineshgopal29/finding-tilly/blog_post.md

 - More animated feedback for correct answers
 - Clearer visual distinction between locations
 - Addition of the streak counter for motivation
+- Implementation of the dynamic puzzle generation system to prevent repetition

 ## Lessons Learned